WHAT IS RAID?

 Cons: Much higher cost (since half of the storage capacity is involved in mirroring).

 Suitable for: Highly used database servers and those performing a lot of write operations.

 Rarely used, this method stripes data at the bit rather than block level, and uses a Hamming code for error correction.

 Also rarely used, RAID 3 uses byte-level striping with a dedicated parity disk.
 This setup is unable to service multiple requests at the same time.

-This configuration consists of block-level striping and a dedicated parity disk.
-This allows the system quick read speed, but generally, slower write speed.
+This configuration consists of block-level striping and a dedicated parity disk: it allows the system quick read speed, but generally slower write speed.